liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 #### Generating an XML Report

-googletest can emit a detailed XML report to a file in addition to its normal textual output.
+googletest can emit a detailed XML report to a m_files in addition to its normal textual output.
 The report contains the duration of each test, and thus can help you identify slow tests.

-To generate the XML report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"xml:path_to_output_file"`, which will create the file at the given location.
-You can also just use the string `"xml"`, in which case the output can be found in the `test_detail.xml` file in the current directory.
+To generate the XML report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"xml:path_to_output_file"`, which will create the m_files at the given location.
+You can also just use the string `"xml"`, in which case the output can be found in the `test_detail.xml` m_files in the current directory.

-If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), googletest will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
-If the file already exists (perhaps left over from a previous run), googletest will pick a different name (e.g.
+If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), googletest will create the XML m_files in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
+If the m_files already exists (perhaps left over from a previous run), googletest will pick a different name (e.g.
 `foo_test_1.xml`) to avoid overwriting it.